iiasa/ixmp/doc/source/api-backend.rst

 - In contrast, :class:`Backend` has a *very simple* API that accepts arguments and returns values in basic Python data types and structures.
 - As a result:

-  - :class:`Platform <ixmp.Platform>` code does is not affected by where and how data is stored; it merely handles user arguments and then makes, usually, a single :class:`Backend` call.
+  - :class:`Platform <ixmp.Platform>` code is not affected by where and how data is stored; it merely handles user arguments and then makes, usually, a single :class:`Backend` call.
   - :class:`Backend` code does not need to perform argument checking; merely store and retrieve data reliably.

 .. currentmodule:: ixmp.backend.base